nubenetes/awesome-kubernetes/docs/kubernetes-based-devel.md

 - [==Skaffold== 🌟](https://skaffold.dev/)
 - [infracloud.io: Build and deploy Kubernetes apps with Skaffold](https://www.infracloud.io/blogs/skaffold-usecases/)
 - [testingclouds.wordpress.com: Migrating from Docker Compose to Skaffold 🌟](https://testingclouds.wordpress.com/2021/03/09/migrating-from-docker-compose-to-skaffold/)
+- [dev.to: How to Simplify Your Local Kubernetes Development With Skaffold](https://dev.to/otomato_io/local-kubernetes-development-with-skaffold-i0k) Skaffold is a tool that does everything with one single command:
+    - Builds Docker images
+    - Pushes them
+    - Deploys your Kubernetes resources with the docker images it just built

 ### DevSpace
 - [==devspace.sh==](https://devspace.sh/)